WebAssembly/WASI/phases/ephemeral/docs.md

 reports successful completion of the program.
 An exit code of `$exitcode::failure` or any other value less than 126 reports a failure, and the value is provided to the environment.
-If a value of at least 126 is given, this function behaves as if it were implemented by an `unreachable` instruction.
+If a value of 126 or greater is given, this function behaves as if it were implemented by an `unreachable` instruction.

 ##### Params